melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 # Ticketswap assignment
 Identify a feature that is critical, define two scenarios and set up an automation test suit to cover these scenarios.
+Future tasks would include splitting the locators in a separate file, creating a folder structure for tests, a Webdriver Builder and a page object per page for web elements

 ## Introduction
 A number of critical features can be identified :